Locate-Then-Examine: Grounded Region Reasoning Improves Detection of AI-Generated Images: Introduction

 \section{Introduction}

-The rapid advancement of image generation models~\citep{wang2025designdiffusion,li2025fair,chadebec2025flash} has enabled the creation of AI-generated images with unprecedented photorealism, increasingly blurring the boundary between authentic and synthetic content.
-There is a critical need for platforms to deploy accurate and effective detection methods.
-However, the current landscape of detection methods is dominated by classification-based approaches.
-While often effective on specific datasets, these methods typically operate as ``black- or gray-boxes'', offering little insight into their decision-making process.
-This lack of explainability is coupled with poor generalizability, as models trained to detect artifacts from one generative architecture often fail when confronted with novel, unseen ones.
+Recent advances in image generation~\citep{wang2025designdiffusion,li2025fair,chadebec2025flash} have pushed photorealism to a point where synthetic content is difficult to distinguish from real imagery.
+As these models are increasingly adopted in consumer and creative platforms, the need for reliable and interpretable forensic tools has become more urgent.
+Existing detection systems are predominantly classification-based: they can achieve high accuracy on curated datasets, but their decision process is opaque and their robustness is limited.
+Models trained to detect generated images from one architecture often underperform on unseen generators.

-The emergence of Vision-Language Models (VLMs)~\citep{fang2025guided,chen2024internvl,man2025argus,wu2025combating,wu2025grounded,zhang2025critic} has opened a new frontier, offering a promising path towards semantic-level analysis and greater interpretability.
-Many recent approaches re-frame the detection task as a visual question answering (VQA) problem~\citep{FakeReasoning} or an image captioning task~\citep{Bi-LORA}.
-However, to reach high accuracy, these methods typically rely on external modules such as segmentation networks or additional classification heads~\citep{AIGIHolmes,LEGION}, which underutilize the intrinsic knowledge and common-sense reasoning already embedded in VLMs and reduce them to passive feature extractors.
+The rise of Vision-Language Models (VLMs)~\citep{fang2025guided,chen2024internvl,man2025argus,wu2025combating,wu2025grounded,zhang2025critic} has opened a new frontier, offering a promising path towards semantic-level analysis and greater interpretability.
+Recent approaches re-frame the detection task as a visual question answering problem~\citep{FakeReasoning} or an image captioning task~\citep{Bi-LORA}.
+However, to reach high accuracy, these methods typically rely on external modules such as segmentation or classification heads~\citep{AIGIHolmes,LEGION}, which underutilize the intrinsic knowledge and common-sense reasoning embedded in the VLMs and reduce them to passive feature extractors.
 More fundamentally, most approaches perform a single global pass over the image: the visual encoder compresses the scene into a limited set of tokens, attention is spread across the entire image, and fine-grained forensic cues (\textit{e.g.}, tiny text artifacts, stitching seams, periodic textures, specular edges) are weakened by downsampling and pooling~\citep{ComFor, LLaVA}.
-Without revisiting localized regions to test hypotheses, small but decisive artifacts are often overlooked, resulting in unreliable judgments on high-quality synthetic images.
-As demonstrated in Figure~\ref{fig:zoomin}(a), when the model cannot clearly perceive all details, it may rely on prior knowledge to ``guess'', producing flawed reasoning and incorrect verdicts.
+Without a mechanism to revisit localized regions and verify hypotheses, these subtle but decisive artifacts are easily missed, leading to unstable decisions on high-quality synthetic images.
+As illustrated in Fig.~\ref{fig:zoomin}(a), insufficient localization can cause the model to rely on prior expectations rather than pixel-level evidence, resulting in unreliable reasoning and incorrect outcomes.